John Kitchen (musician): Current positions

-Kitchen is the Edinburgh City Organist, with related duties at Usher Hall.
-He is the University Organist and an Honorary Fellow at the University of Edinburgh, and serves as Director of the Edinburgh University Singers He is also involved with the preservation, expansion and demonstration to the public of the collection of early keyboard instruments at St Cecilia's Hall in Edinburgh He is the Director of Music of Old Saint Paul's Episcopal Church.
+Kitchen is the Director of Music of Old Saint Paul's Episcopal Church. and teaches harpsichord at St Mary's Music School, Edinburgh.
+He is also the Edinburgh City Organist, with related duties at Usher Hall, and the University Organist at the University of Edinburgh.
+For 30 years conducted the Edinburgh University Singers, retiring in 2018.
+He is also involved with the preservation, expansion and demonstration to the public of the collection of early keyboard instruments at St Cecilia's Hall in Edinburgh.
 He was appointed MBE in the 2016 Queen's Birthday Honours list.

 Education and professional history

-Kitchen earned the Master of Arts and Bachelor of Music degrees at Glasgow University.
-He earned a Doctor of Philosophy (PhD) degree from the University of Cambridge where he researched 17th-century French harpsichord music.
+Kitchen had piano lessons from the age of 6, and started teaching himself the organ at around 8 when he was accompanying his local Sunday School.
+He was in his 20s before he had formal organ lessons.
+He earned the Master of Arts and Bachelor of Music degrees at Glasgow University, and earned a Doctor of Philosophy (PhD) degree from the University of Cambridge where he researched 17th-century French harpsichord music.
 His doctoral thesis (approved 1980) was titled "Harpsichord music of seventeenth century France: the forms, their origins and developments, with particular emphasis on the work of Louis Couperin (1626–1661)".
 While at Cambridge, he was organ scholar of Clare College, and studied the organ with Gillian Weir.
-From 1976 until 1988 he was a Lecturer in Music and University Organist at the University of St Andrews.
-From 1988 to 2014 he was Senior Lecturer in Music at the University of Edinburgh, teaching harmony, counterpoint, keyboard skills, history and performance practice at all levels.
+From 1976 until 1988, he was a Lecturer in Music and University Organist at the University of St Andrews.
+From 1988 to 2014, he was Senior Lecturer in Music at the University of Edinburgh, teaching harmony, counterpoint, keyboard skills, history, and performance practice at all levels.
 Kitchen has a Fellowship Diploma (FRCO) from the Royal College of Organists, and he is a Licentiate of the Royal Academy of Music (LRAM).
+He is a member of the Baroque ensemble Laudonia.